Pure vs. Modified Sine Wave Inverters – What’s the Difference?

 Industrial Sine-Wave Inverters from Go Power!

 The ultimate choice for powering almost any electronic equipment, pure sine wave inverters produce an exact replica of AC power.
 Go Power!
-Industrial Sine Wave (or, ISW) inverters Two GFCI-equipped outlets provide a safe and convenient connection for reliable access to pure interference-free power.
+Industrial Sine Wave (or, ISW) inverters feature two GFCI-equipped outlets that provide a safe and convenient connection for reliable access to pure interference-free power.
 Go Power! industrial pure sine wave inverters are ideal for running any load within their wattage range.

 Modified Sine-Wave Inverters from Go Power!